noahehall/nim/README.md

 - delete this section once this repo runs on V2
 - [install steps](https://nim-lang.org/blog/2023/03/31/version-20-rc2.html)
+- move htmldocs to rootlevel
+  - since htmldocs are now created and committed in CI
+  - the commit should not reference the src directory and instead be isolated to root/htmldocs
 - remember:
   - the docs all point to 1.6 so you cant depend on them for v2
   - after dealing with migration errors, add source links to the `devel` branch